nickassafkirk/Cartel-Coffee/README.md

 ## Surface

 ### Fonts
 **General**
 Sans-serif fonts have been chosen site-wide for a minimilistic style, consistent with the company's interior decor.
 Sans serif fonts also improve legibility for site users on small screenwidths when text is more condensed.
 Font size and line height are adjusted on different device sizes to ensure correct distribution of information and layout across all devices.
 Adding additional line height and text-padding to clickable links on smaller screenwidths adds additional space between links to aid click activity and touch-interaction on touch-screen devices.

 **Logo & Title Fonts**

-The Bebas Neue font is used for the company logo, carousel image titles and section headings.
+The [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue) font is used for the company logo, carousel image titles and section headings.
 It was chosed because of it's bold appearance and clear readability.
 This font has been styled to be uppercase with a heavier font-weight than the body text to create recognisable branding and obvious visual impact for key site information.

 **Body Fonts**

-The Montserrat font was selected for the body text for it's slim, legible and professional appearance.
+The [Montserrat](https://fonts.google.com/specimen/Montserrat) font was selected for the body text for it's slim, legible and professional appearance.
 A much lighter font-weight is used to reinforce an overall minimilistic style and to create contrast between logo text and headings.
 This improves the communication of the hierarchy of information.

 **Headings**

-Headings also utilise the Bebas Neue font to reinforce that section headings denote the start of key sections of information with a higher priority of importance than accompanying body text.
+Headings also utilise the [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue) font to reinforce that section headings denote the start of key sections of information with a higher priority of importance than accompanying body text.

 **Additional Fonts**
 The Sans-serif font has been chosen as a fallback font if chosen fonts cannot be loaded from external resources.

 ---

 ### Colors
 Colors are used to increase contrast, visual impact and to improve readability across the site.
 A grey, blue and white color palette has been chosen to add a neutral professional and minimalistic site design and to appeal to a broad range of users.
 Specific section areas are styled with consistent coloring to reinforce the correlation between different areas of relevant content.
-Root variables were used to allow quick design changes to be made and to facilitate future color changes if necessary.
+Root variables are used to allow quick stylisitic changes to be made and to facilitate future color changes if necessary.
 The main colors used on this project are as follows:

 **`--custom: #212121;`** This is the primary brand color a dark grey pantone used for the navbar, footer background and homepage section headings.